Bachelor of Business Administration, Major in General Business Administration

 Satisfies requirement for Core Curriculum Component Area VIII (Social and Behavioral Sciences).

-Business courses include any course with a ACCT, BANA, BUAD, ECON, FINC, MGIS, MGMT, or MKTG prefix
+Advanced Business Electives include any course with a ACCT, BANA, BUAD, ECON, FINC, MGIS, MGMT, or MKTG prefix.

 The BBA in General Business Administration is designed to provide graduates with the following marketable skills: